Skip to content

 Try NebulaGraph Cloud for free

-NebulaGraph Cloud offers a 14-day free trial that allows you to explore the service at no cost, which includes the following features:
+NebulaGraph Cloud offers a 14-day free trial in your default organization that allows you to explore the service at no cost, which includes the following features:

 • 14-day trial: You can use a database instance with 2 vCPUs, 4 GB of RAM, and 10 GB of storage for free.
 Your free trial expires 14 days after instance creation or when the instance is deleted, whichever comes first.